DFreyerPereira/oMultcsvSameName/README.md

 # oMultcsvSameName
-opens multiple .csv data frames and names them the same as the file they came from.
+opens multiple .csv data frames and names them the same as the directory they came from.